Thiers Issard Straight Razor Wolf & Sheep, Cedar Loup at Belier, 6/8

 The “Sheep and Wolf” imprint is one of many found on classic Thiers Issard Blades dating back over a century.
 The understated cedar scales compliment without being gaudy, perfect for those who don’t wish to attract too much attention to their shaving habits.

-- This razor is made from high carbon steel, which is capable of amazing sharpness and great edge retention but requires a little extra care.
+This razor is made from high carbon steel, capable of amazing sharpness and great edge retention but requires a little extra care.
 Be sure to dry your razor well after every use, and oil with Blade Oil or store in a dry place.

-About Thiers Issard - Thiers-issard was founded by Pierre Thiers in 1884, its name stemming from his wife’s and his last name, to differentiate between other Thiers of the area.
-Pierre Thiers put so much of his heart into his business, rumor has it that he died at his work bench.
-The company passed down through successive generations until 1985, when the company transferred to Gilles Reynewaeter, a frenchman absolutely enamoured by straight razors who has written two books on the subject.
-The company now uses a proprietary Japanese steel blend mixed with 1800’s techniques to craft some of the best razors in the world.
+About Thiers Issard - Thiers-Issard was founded by Pierre Thiers in 1884, its name stemming from his wife’s and his last name, to differentiate between other Thiers of the area.
+Pierre Thiers put so much of his heart into his business; rumor has it that he died at his workbench.
+The company passed down through successive generations until 1985 when the company transferred to Gilles Reynewaeter, a Frenchman absolutely enamored by straight razors who has written two books on the subject.
+The company now uses a proprietary Japanese steel blend mixed with 1800’s techniques to craft some of the world's best razors.